 Surface roughness isn’t random—it’s shaped by controllable factors.
 Understanding these lets you adjust parameters to achieve your desired smoothness.
 Below is a breakdown with specific examples and data:

-(1) Tecnologia di stampa & Equipment Precision
+(1) Printing Technology & Equipment Precision

 The type of light-curing technology and device resolution directly affect surface quality:

 - SLA: Uses a focused UV laser to cure resin layer by layer.
-Industrial-grade SLA machines (PER ESEMPIO., Stratasys) have laser spot sizes as small as 0.02 mm, producing surfaces with Ra < 1 µm.
-Consumer-grade SLA machines may have larger spots (0.05 mm ~ 0.1 mm), leading to Ra 2 µm ~ 3 µm.
+Industrial-grade SLA machines (per esempio., Stratasys) have laser spot sizes as small as 0.02 mm, producing surfaces with Ra < 1 µm.
+Consumer-grade SLA machines may have larger spots (0.05 mm ~ 0.1 mm), leading to Ra 2 μm ~ 3 µm.

-- Dlp: Uses a projector to cure entire layers at once.
-Resolution matters here—4K DLP projectors (with smaller pixel sizes) can reach Ra ~ 1 µm, while 1080p projectors may result in Ra 3 µm ~ 5 μm due to visible pixel edges.
+- DLP: Uses a projector to cure entire layers at once.
+Resolution matters here—4K DLP projectors (with smaller pixel sizes) can reach Ra ~ 1 µm, while 1080p projectors may result in Ra 3 μm ~ 5 μm due to visible pixel edges.

 (2) Parametri di stampa